Sonita Gale: Early life

 Born and raised in Wolverhampton, Gale was one of ten children born to Indian immigrant parents.
 Her mother and father were Sikhs who emigrated from Punjab following the Partition of India in 1947; her mother walked for 16 consecutive days from Lahore to Punjab before traveling to the UK.
 The couple went on to own a convenience shop in Bilston, Wolverhampton.
 Gale cites her upbringing in a "mixed community" in the West Midlands as inspiration for her films, which often grapple with themes of migration, diaspora, community and belonging.

 She attended Hall Green School and Bilston Community College, before studying for a BSc in Psychology at London Guildhall University.

 Gale has spoken in interviews about the racial abuse she received growing up, which included being called racist slurs and being chased down a street by the National Front.

 Career

 Before embarking on her career as a filmmaker, Gale was a headhunter at Harvey Nash and Glotel.

 In 2011, Gale established her production company, Galeforce Films.
 Her first production, Andrew Carnegie: Rags to Riches, Power to Peace (2015), charted the rise of 19th-century industrialist and philanthropist Andrew Carnegie.
 It was narrated by actor Brain Cox and broadcast on BBC Scotland.

 Gale has produced a number of other short films and series including International Health Service (2020) with BAFTA-nominated documentary filmmaker Ursula Macfarlane and Happy Epidemic (2020), a web series produced from home during the coronavirus pandemic featuring former Channel 4 News journalist and anchor Jon Snow.

-Gale is currently developing her next documentary and writing her first short film.
-She is also working on a feature film about the life of Andrew Carnegie.
+Gale is currently developing new documentary and narrative work.